RWhiteDwarf/blog/content/post/2022/map_any_region_with_ggplot2_part_II.md

 draft: false
 date: 2022-11-04
 description: "Part II of making maps of any region in the world with R using ggplot2 and maps packages"
-tags: ["R maps", "Code Visuals", "R functions", "web-scrap", "database"]
+tags: ["maps-app", "R maps", "Code Visuals", "R functions", "web-scrap", "database"]
-categories: ["R", "maps-app"]
+categories: ["R"]
 archives: ["2022"]
 ---